 Welcome to my Transportation Blog!
-Follow along as I explore issues of urban transportation policy, infrastructure and planning, with a focus on public transit, walking, cycling, and the design of livable streets.
+Follow along as I explore issues of urban transportation policy and planning, with a focus on public transit, walking, cycling, and the design of equitable+livable cities.
 Got ideas or comments?
 Post a reply below or tweet me @adam_rosenfield!

 I’ve spent the last year living in London, England.
 Whenever I tell my friends or family, who know me as a transportation geek, they remark: “Oh, you must love the Tube!"